pytorch/torchtune/docs/source/examples/wandb_logging.rst

       _component_: torchtune.utils.metric_logging.WandBLogger
       # the W&B project to log to
       project: torchtune
-      # How often to log the model.
-Options are "null", "checkpoint" and "end"
-      # "null" means no logging
-      # "checkpoint" means log the model at each checkpoint (managed by the checkpointer)
-      # "end" means log the model at the end of the run
-      log_model: checkpoint

 We automatically grab the config from the recipe you are running and log it to W&B. You can find it in the W&B overview tab and the actual file in the `Files` tab.